pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-nfts2me.md

 Click on “Confirm” to create the contract for your new NFT Collection.

-Congratulations! 🙌🏼 You've deployed a new NFT Project on Linea Testnet.
+Congratulations! 🙌🏼 You've deployed a new NFT Project on PepeSync Testnet.

 After the transaction is confirmed, a modal will appear with information about what are the usual next steps with your NFT project.